John Livingston Lowes

-John Livingston Lowes (December 20, 1867, Decatur, Indiana – August 15, 1945, Boston, Massachusetts) was an American scholar and critic of English literature, specializing in Samuel Taylor Coleridge and Geoffrey Chaucer.
+John Livingston Lowes (December 20, 1867 – August 15, 1945) was an American scholar and critic of English literature, specializing in Samuel Taylor Coleridge and Geoffrey Chaucer.

 Life

-Lowes earned a B.A. from Washington and Jefferson College in 1888 and did postgraduate work in Germany and at Harvard University.
-He taught mathematics at Washington and Jefferson College until 1891 when he received his M.A.
+John Livingston Lowes was born in Decatur, Indiana on December 20, 1867.
+He earned a B.A. from Washington & Jefferson College in 1888 and did postgraduate work in Germany and at Harvard University.
+He taught mathematics at Washington & Jefferson College until 1891 when he received his M.A.

-From 1909 to 1918 he worked as an English professor at Washington University in St. Louis, where he also served as dean of arts and sciences.
-From 1918 to 1939 he taught English at Harvard.
+From 1909 to 1918 he worked as an English professor at Washington University in St. Louis, where he also served as dean of Arts and Sciences at Washington University in St. Louis.
+From 1918 to 1939 he taught English at Harvard University.
 In 1919 he was the Lowell Institute lecturer and the author of Convention and Revolt in Poetry.
 His grandfather was David Elliott, who had served as President of Washington College.

+Lowes was elected to the American Academy of Arts and Sciences in 1921 and the American Philosophical Society in 1934.

+He was the first Eastman Professor at the Balliol College, Oxford in 1930–31.

-Lowes died in Boston, Massachusetts, aged 77.
+Lowes died in Boston, Massachusetts on August 15, 1945, aged 77.